 Under the legislation, no time limits will apply for reassessments to increase your liability.
 Reassessments decreasing your liability will generally need to be made within 5 years of the original assessment.

-If you think your royalty liability has been assessed incorrectly, you can follow these steps to request a reassessment.
-Or you email your request to email@example.com.
-Your request should explain why you are asking for a reassessment and include supporting documents.
+If you think your royalty liability has been assessed incorrectly, you can request a reassessment.
+Send an email to firstname.lastname@example.org explaining why you are asking for a reassessment and include supporting documents.

 You need to tell us within 30 days if you become aware that an assessment or reassessment was not, or is no longer, correct and the liability has been understated as a result.